Redevelopment & the Community

 How does redevelopment benefit our local schools and libraries?

 As a project area is revitalized, it begins to generate enough revenue to pay its own way and contribute to other areas of the community.
-When a redevelopment project ends, the property taxes from the increase in property values flow to all other local taxing agencies (such as special districts, counties, school districts, drainage and flood control districts, etc.) Increased sales tax revenues also enable local governments to provide greater public safety and services to all citizens while stopping the spread of deterioration and blight.
+When a redevelopment project ends, the property taxes from the increase in property values flow to all other local taxing agencies (such as special districts, counties, school districts, drainage, flood control districts, etc.) Furthermore, increased sales tax revenues also enable local governments to provide greater public safety and services to all citizens while stopping the spread of deterioration and blight.

-Will my community lose the good qualities it already has if PURA pursues redevelopment?
+Will my community lose the good qualities it already has if PURA pursues urban renewal in Pueblo?

 The financial structure of redevelopment funding (tax increment) is designed to target and fund only areas that need redevelopment.
 Consequently, healthy areas of the community likely will not be targeted.